 and put a ton of great miles on her.

 I am grateful to have had the best riding pal, Al "Coyote" Mungia along for almost all of my significant rides.
 Al and I are world's apart politically but when we are on a ride we are handlebar-to-handlebar partners with complete trust in one another.
 It's a rare thing I believe and I appreciate it.

 To those who may stumble across this entry and fancy riding Harley's, or any motorcycle for that matter, I have three suggestions:

-- Learn how to ride a dirt bike, in the dirt if possible - there you can learn instinctive moves such as getting away from the bike when you inevitably crash and how to counter steer...things that will keep you safer on the street.
+- Learn how to ride a dirt bike, in the dirt if possible - there you can learn instinctive moves such as getting away from the bike when you inevitably crash.
+Also how to counter steer...things that will keep you safer on the street.

 - Take a motorcycle safety course, mandatory in many states.